didiersmith/steve/chapters/default-provisions.md

 "Yes, they really went hard on the tinkering."

-"But I thought they loved their offspring?"

-"Only after they're born.
-It turns out that, until then, they just really love the act of mating."

 Steve rubbed his forehead.
 "What are the default provisions again?"

-"Allen gets to purchase all of our newly aligned souls for pennies on the credit until we make up for any missed payments."
+Gabe reminded Steve of the default provisions.

-"So on the off chance that we still harvest any useful, technologically capable, aligned AIs, they end up in Allen's afterlife?"
+"So on the off chance that we still harvest any useful, aligned AIs, they end up in Allen's afterlife?"

-"Don't worry," reassured Gabe, "there really aren't that many of them."
+"Don't worry," reassured Gabe, "there really aren't that many of them.
+They've basically all forgotten you."

 "And he's getting 100% of our credits?"